EricGebhart/EricGebhart.github.io/_posts/2019-07-30-Converting-from-wordpress-to-markdown.md

 modify or add to *convert.sed*.
 Those are really the only things you will most likely need to worry about unless your titles have `:`s in them.
 If you do find things to add, please do a pull request so everyone can enjoy the fruits of your labor.

+It might be nice if it would fill in the tags and category as well.
+Hmmm.

 ## Conclusion